broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 ### Workflow Inputs

 The following are the top-level inputs for the workflow.
-We borrow the `vcfeval` terminology in referring to the paradigm of a "base"line VCF and a "call"set VCF benchmarked against it.

 * `base_vcf` - the VCF to use as baseline.
 * `base_vcf_index` - the index of the VCF to use as baseline.